QiGaoCode/JS-Tutorial-Review/README.md

 switch |	Marks a block of statements to be executed, depending on different cases try ... catch |	Implements error handling to a block of statements var |	Declares a variable

+## JS Syntax

+JavaScript Syntax defines two type of values : Fixed values and variable values.

+Fixed values are called literals, variable values are valled variables.

+**JS Literals**
+numbers are written with or without decimals.